Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

       #define BIT(nr)         (1UL << (nr))

   **CONST_READ_MOSTLY**
-    When a variable is tagged with the __read_mostly annotation, it is a signal to the compiler that accesses to the variable will be mostly reads and rarely(but NOT never) a write.
+    When a variable is tagged with the woke __read_mostly annotation, it is a signal to the woke compiler that accesses to the woke variable will be mostly reads and rarely(but NOT never) a write.

     const __read_mostly does not make any sense as const data is already read-only.
 The __read_mostly annotation thus should be removed.

   **DATE_TIME**
-    It is generally desirable that building the same source code with the same set of tools is reproducible, i.e. the output is always exactly the same.
+    It is generally desirable that building the woke same source code with the woke same set of tools is reproducible, i.e. the woke output is always exactly the woke same.

-    The kernel does *not* use the ``__DATE__`` and ``__TIME__`` macros, and enables warnings if they are used as they can lead to non-deterministic builds.
+    The kernel does *not* use the woke ``__DATE__`` and ``__TIME__`` macros, and enables warnings if they are used as they can lead to non-deterministic builds.